alneuma/Regulang/README.md

 ```haskell
 kleeneNumber :: (Ord a) => Int -> S.Set a -> [[a]]
 ```
-Returns a List of all possible lists with elements from the input set of length of the input number.
+Returns a list of all possible lists with elements from the input set of length of the input number.

 #### kleeneStar
 ```haskell
 kleeneStar :: (Ord a) => S.Set a -> [[a]]
 ```
 Returns a list of all finite lists composable by the elements of the input set.
+The output will always be an infinite list.

 #### kleenePlus
 ```haskell
 kleenePlus :: (Ord a) => S.Set a -> [[a]]
 ```
 Returns a list of all finite lists composable by the elements of the input set, leaves out the empty list.
+The output will always be an infinite list.

 ### Testing and Comparing NFAs